darvid7/ForkMe-Mobile/README.md

 Is a GitHub :octocat: Trending 📈 Repository viewer Android app!

+WIP: Will make things dynamically update by 2018.

 You can browse trending repositories, star repositories and connect with other devs.

 This application was my final project for FIT3027: Android & iOS at Monash University.